 It might be overwhelming to think about running your first Facebook marketing campaign.
-There are many things to consider before you even get started, like budget and target audience.
-You’ll also want to think about what your goal is when running your Facebook ad.
+Before you even get started, there are many things to consider, like budget and target audience.
+You’ll also want to consider your goal when running your Facebook ad.
 Are you promoting a particular product or service?
 Are you trying to expose your business to new customers?
-Whatever the objective, strong design and copy can help you make it a success.
+Whatever the objective, strong design and the copy can help you make it a success.
 Though you can advertise for free on social media sites, creating a paid ad now and then can be a great marketing strategy for your business.
 This article will explore tips and tricks for creating a successful Facebook marketing campaign, including these simple steps:

 - Target Audience